 Consider letting them have a sleepover at grandma’s house or spend the day cooking dinner for you with their former babysitter.
 You get some time to de-stress and they will be in trusted hands.
 Everybody wins.

 Take Some Time For Yourself

-I know that it sounds a little silly, but breathing is good.
-Not breathing or holding your breath = bad.
+It may sound silly, but breathing is good.
+Not breathing or holding your breath is not good.
 When we get frustrated, we often hold our breath or start breathing erratically.
 That is when you need to take a minute.

 Your kids will test your patience, test your boundaries, and figure out what time of day you’re the weakest.
 They aren’t trying to be unkind to you (most of the time), it is just a skill that every kid seems to master.

 When you take a five minute time out periodically during summer days, you’ll be less stressed and more equipped to handle those moments when your kids seem out of control.
 Remember that parental stress is real, it is valid to be overwhelmed, and you will get through it.

 At these times, it is okay for you to say, I need a minute.
 Place your small child safely in a playpen, your older children in their rooms or somewhere safe in the house, and excuse yourself to your bedroom or bathroom.

 Take some deep breaths and look at Facebook on your phone.
 Read a short article in a magazine or play yourself a song.
 Get yourself into a more peaceful place in those few minutes and then go back to your children.
 Everyone needs a “time out” sometimes, even parents.